zaphpa/zaphpa/index.md

 # Convenience Functions

 1. $req->get_var('varname') - since $req object populates $data object, you can access request variables (request parameters or HTTP Body data, depending on the type of request) through the array directly.
 However due to malformed clients or some other application logic, variable may not be set, causing PHP to throw a warning.
-Instead of having you check each call to $req->data['varname'] on being empty URoute provides a convenience method: $req->get_var('varanme').
+Instead of having you check each call to $req->data['varname'] on being empty Zaphpa provides a convenience method: $req->get_var('varanme').

 # A More Advanced Router Example